On the continuum limit of epidemiological models on graphs: convergence and approximation results: Introduction

-In the previous expression, $s^n_j, i^n_j, r^n_j$ represent the percentage of susceptible, infectious and recovered individuals at the vertex $j$, whereas $\beta^n_j$ and $\gamma^n_j$ are the (possibly time dependent) infecting and recovering coefficients. $(A^n_{jk})_{j, k=1, \dots n}$ is the adjacency matrix which describes the connections (\emph{edges}) between the vertices: the (possibly time dependent) coefficient $A^n_{jk}$ indicates the weight given to the edge between the vertices $j$ and $k$.
+In the above system, $s^n_j, i^n_j, r^n_j$ represent the percentage of susceptible, infected and recovered individuals at the vertex $j$, whereas $\beta^n_j$ and $\gamma^n_j$ are the (possibly time dependent) infecting and recovering coefficients. $(A^n_{jk})_{j, k=1, \dots n}$ is the adjacency matrix which describes the connections (\emph{edges}) between the vertices: the (possibly time dependent) coefficient $A^n_{jk}$ indicates the weight given to the edge between the vertices $j$ and $k$.
 If $j$ and $k$ are not connected, then $A^n_{jk}=0$.
 We consider graphs which contain no loops and no multiple edges, undirected (edges are not oriented) and with nonnegative weights.
 These characteristics of $\G_n$ translate into the conditions

 Note however that in the present work we actually never use the no-loops condition $A^n_{jj}=0$.
 System~\eqref{SIR_G} is augmented with the initial conditions

 and in view of modelling considerations they are such that